• Skip to primary navigation

 Instructions

-• Place the pork leg in the slow cooker and spread the hoisin marinade or sauce all over the joint.
+• Place the pork leg in the slow cooker and spread the hoisin sauce over the joint (top and sides).

 • Add 100 mls of water to the crock pot.